 CANDY is short for Comorbid Analysis of Neurodevelopmental Disorders and Epilepsy.
 Many developmental brain diseases co-occur, meaning that if a person has one of those diseases they are quite likely to also have another one.
-For instance, in autism spectrum disease, the combination of intellectual disability and epilepsy is associated with a reduction in lifespan of about 20 years; and an economic cost that is greater than cancer, stroke, or dementia.
+For instance, in autism spectrum disorder, the combination of intellectual disability and epilepsy is associated with a reduction in lifespan of about 20 years; and an economic cost that is greater than cancer, stroke, or dementia.
 Yet, the research spend on neurodevelopmental diseases is less than 1% of the spending on cancer, stroke and dementia.

 CANDY’s (Comorbid Analysis of Neurodevelopmental Disorders and Epilepsy) innovation is to test, for the first time, if those diseases and their common mental and bodily co-symptoms, are caused by combinations of common and rare genetic variants and immune activation acting at different ‘sensitive periods’.

 - King's College London

 - Institut Pasteur

 - University of Ulm

 This project is funded by the Horizon 2020 research program of the European Union under grant number 847818.